vwkd/code-system/src/languages/rust/reference.md

 - can't use existing variable in meantime??

-mutable reference coerces to immutable reference
+- mutable reference can coerce to immutable reference

 note, reference and value aren't equal, different types, e.g. `5 == &5`